J’adore #84 – My Picks for the Best Eco-Friendly Beauty Products for Travel & Home

 Shampoo & Conditioner Bars

-The one bad thing about any of those travel size bottles is that they are (a) still in plastic (even if it is recycled materials) and (b) they frequently open in my toilet kit.
+The one bad thing about any of those travel-size bottles is that they are (a) still in plastic (even if it is recycled materials) and (b) they frequently open in my toilet kit.
 I don' think it is too much to ask to have eco-friendly travel toiletries that don't leak!
 So lately, I have been shifting to a shampoo and conditioner bar as they never spill!

 Unfortunately, I cannot share the brand I use as I accidentally recycled the packaging and there is no branding on the bar OR the tin I put it in – oops!
-I just wanted to let you know they are good eco-travel essential particularly for travel.
+I just wanted to let you know they are good eco-travel essentials, particularly for travel.

 Eco-Friendly Beauty Products for Sleep